schlatterbeck/pgapack/README.rst

 Updated December 2021:

-- If you're upgrading: The signature of your evaluation function has changed, it has grown a new paramter at the end.
+- If you're upgrading: The signature of your evaluation function has changed, it has grown a new parameter at the end.
 If you're not using constrained optimization you will only have to change your objective function to add this paramter, it is unused in that configuration.
   In Fortran you can get away without any changes.